relistan/cpm-uploader/README.md

 This works great on my macOS machine running at 115200.
 It works just fine with `minicom` running in another terminal as well.

+**Note** This assumes that RTS/CTS hardware flow control is available on the serial line.

 Installation
 ------------